Our Essential Services

 Moving to Canada

 Are you wondering how to organize an international move to Canada?
 Both your home country and the country you are currently living in will determine how hard or easy it is for you to enter the Great White North.
 Canada offers an Express Entry System into the country for skilled workers.
-In this useful guide, you will quickly discover why settling in this country is very popular among expats.
+In this useful guide, you will quickly discover why moving here is very popular among expats.
 For starters, there are many great benefits to residing in Canada apart from great work opportunities.

 Canada’s top cities consistently rank in the top 50 of the Mercer Quality of Living Survey with Vancouver scoring third place.
 On the InterNations Expat Insider 2019 survey, the country ranked number 11 under Quality of Life, and number 10 under Safety and Security.
 This, along with many other reasons, is what makes Canada such a wonderful country to live in.
 What else do you need to convince you to move to Canada?

 Even though Canada sounds like heaven on earth, the process of relocating there as not always straightforward.
-This guide outlines essential things to know when moving to Canada such as information on the relocation process, visas and work permits, housing, healthcare, banks and taxes, education, work, and living.
+This guide outlines essential things expats need to know when moving to Canada, such as information on the relocation process, visas and work permits, housing, healthcare, banks and taxes, education, work, and living.

 The process of moving to Canada is anything but simple, however, rest assured that this relocation section makes preparing for your expat adventure abroad much more manageable.
-If you are looking for information on moving, shipping, and storing household goods in Canada, this section has that and more, including importing your car and shipping large furniture.
+If you are looking for information on moving, shipping, and storing household goods in Canada, this section has that and more, including how to import your car and ship large furniture.

 Before you start packing your bags, you will need to make sure you have a full understanding of customs laws and rules.
 For example, what are the limits on alcohol and tobacco?
 What food is prohibited?
-Did you know that you can bring cheese into Canada as long as it is smaller than 20kg?
+Fun Fact: Did you know that you can bring cheese into Canada as long as it is smaller than 20kg?